 Why is it a myth?
-Because plant-based food can be delicious, refined, tasty.
+Because plant-based food can be delicious, refined, and tasty.

 There are so many myths about the vegan lifestyle and plant-based diet.

-Some of them are deeply entrenched in non-vegans, some are still firmly believed by plant-based eaters.
+Some of them are deeply entrenched in non-vegans, and some are still firmly believed by plant-based eaters.